aws/aws-app-mesh-controller-for-k8s/docs/design.md

 It is highly recommended, though not required, to use the controller together with aws-app-mesh-inject, a webhook which performs envoy sidecar injection, to reduce the amount of manual configuration that you have to perform.
 The webhook will inject the sidecar into any namespace that is labelled with `appmesh.k8s.aws/sidecarInjectorWebhook=enabled`.
 See the [aws-app-mesh-inject](https://github.com/aws/aws-app-mesh-inject) repository for more details.

-Each virtual node uses either DNS or Cloud Map service discovery.
-If DNS is being used for a given virtual node, then the hostname provided must resolve.
+Each virtual node currently supports DNS service discovery, although more types will be supported in the future.
+When DNS service discovery is being used, then the provided hostname must resolve.
 The easiest way to configure that is to create a [service](https://kubernetes.io/docs/concepts/services-networking/service/) that corresponds to the virtual node.

 ## Virtual node naming convention
-To support the use case of using the same application as virtual node across namespaces, the controller creates the virtual node name in AppMesh backend by appending the name of the `VirtualNode` CRD with the namespace.
+To support the use case of using the same application as virtual node across namespaces, the controller creates the virtual node name in App Mesh backend by appending the name of the `VirtualNode` custom resource with the namespace.
 The naming format is "VirtualNodeName-Namespace"

 For example, in the VirtualNode definition below,
 ```